alliander-opensource/rcdt_robotics/docs/content/workflows.md

 - **Ty**:\
 Runs static type checks on our Python code using [Ty](https://github.com/astral-sh/ty).

+- **doxygen**:\
+Runs code documentation checks for .cpp, .hpp, and .h files, using the rules specified in *doxyfile.lint*.
+In the future, other filetypes may be added as well.

 ### Local Development

 You can run these checks locally before committing by using the [`pre-commit`](https://pre-commit.com/) framework: